Skip to main content

 Sheila obtained my CBA (Credit Business Associate) in 2003; her CBF (Credit Business Fellow) in 2005 and her CCE (Certified Credit Executive) in 2006.
 She has been a CFDD Certified Mentor since 2006.
 In her NACM “career” she was awarded the NACM National Certified Credit Executive of the year 2011, as well as the NACM AZ Credit Executive of the Year award in 2005.
 Sheila was honored and humbled to be nominated for the NACM National Credit Executive of the Year 2010 and was first runner up.

 Sheila is currently serving in the capacity of Western Regional Credit Manager for Ergon Asphalt & Emulsions for the past 18 years.
 Her territory covers Arizona, New Mexico, California, Nevada, Idaho, Washington, Wyoming, and Montana.
 Sheila and her fiancée Brian currently reside in Arizona and are the proud parents to their very own Scooby-Doo, their fur baby.
 One of her greatest joys in life is to be the proud mother of Shambree (32), Kaylee (29) and bonus Mom to Jacqui (29).
-In her spare time, Sheila is also a proud member, for the past twelve years, of Bikers Against Child Abuse an International organization that empowers children to not be afraid of the world in which they live.
+In her spare time, Sheila is also a proud member, for the past twelve years, of Bikers Against Child Abuse an international organization that empowers children to not be afraid of the world in which they live.

 Molly Rush, CGA